Center for Diabetes and Cardiometabolic Health – CDCH

 Meet Our Experts

-Our liver and digestive health team provides evaluation and long-term support for chronic liver conditions and genuine patient care at every cirrhosis appointment.
+Our liver and digestive health team provides comprehensive evaluation, long-term support, and compassionate care for patients with chronic liver conditions at every cirrhosis appointment.
 We make every effort to keep your care clear, coordinated, and compassionate at every visit.
 We explain your findings in plain terms, answer every question you bring, and stay actively involved in your liver health management well beyond your initial evaluation at our Daly City clinic.

 Board-Certified